-Apps fail in remote settings due to a variety of reasons.
-To handle errors Parsl captures, tracks, and provides functionality to appropriately respond to failures during workflow execution.
-A specific executing instance of an App is called a task.
-If a task is unable to complete execution within specified time limits and produce the specified set of outputs it is considered to have failed.
+Parsl provides support for capturing, tracking, and handling a variety of errors.
+It also provides functionality to appropriately respond to failures during workflow execution.
+If a task is unable to complete execution within a specified time limit or if it is unable to produce the specified set of outputs it is considered to have failed.

 - Task completed execution but failed to produce one or more of its specified outputs.

-- The App failed to launch, for example if an input dependency is not met.
+- Task failed to launch, for example if an input dependency is not met.

-Since Parsl tasks are executed asynchronously, we are faced with the issue of determining where to place exception handling code in the workflow.
+Since Parsl tasks are executed asynchronously, it can be difficult to determine where to place exception handling code in the workflow.
 In Parsl all exceptions are associated with the task futures.
 These exceptions are raised only when a result is called on the future of a failed task.
 For example:

-@App('python', dfk) def bad_divide(x): return 6 / x # Call bad divide with 0, to cause a divide by zero exception doubled_x = bad_divide(0) # Here we can catch and handle the exception. try: doubled_x.result() except ZeroDivisionError as e: print('Oops!
-You tried to divide by 0 ') except Exception ase: print('Oops!
-Something really bad happened')
+@python_app def bad_divide(x): return 6 / x # Call bad divide with 0, to cause a divide by zero exception doubled_x = bad_divide(0) # Catch and handle the exception. try: doubled_x.result() except ZeroDivisionError as e: print('Oops!
+You tried to divide by 0.') except Exception as e: print('Oops!
+Something really bad happened.')

-App failures.
-By retrying failed apps, transient failures (eg. machine failure,
+By retrying failed apps, transient failures (e.g., machine failure,

-network failure) and intermittent failures within applications can be addressed.
+network failure) and intermittent failures within applications can be overcome.

-retries are enabled (set to integer > 0), parsl will automatically
+retries are enabled (and set to an integer > 0), Parsl will automatically

 re-launch applications that have failed, until the retry limit is reached.